Kyiv Invites UN, ICRC To Ukraine-held Parts Of Russias Kursk - UrduPoint

 Ukraine has been careful to present its army in a different light than the Russian forces that are occupying around 20 percent of Ukrainian territory.

-"From the very first days of the Kursk operation, the Ukrainian Defense Forces, as a civilized European army, have demonstrated high professionalism and full compliance with the principles of international humanitarian law," the foreign ministry said.
+Moscow has denounced the offensive that has pushed some 150,000 Russian civilians to evacuate, and dismissed Kyiv's proposal on Monday.

-But Moscow has denounced the offensive that has pushed some 150,000 Russian civilians to evacuate.
+"This is a pure provocation.
+And we expect a sober assessment of such provocative statements" by the UN and ICRC, Kremlin spokesman Dmitry Peskov said.

-The statement came as ICRC President Mirjana Spoljaric arrived in Moscow for a planned visit to discuss a range of issues, a few days after shelling killed three Ukrainian ICRC employees in eastern Ukraine.
+The remarks come as Moscow is hosting ICRC President Mirjana Spoljaric, who will speak with Foreign Minister Sergei Lavrov on Tuesday.

 Russia has insisted from the very start that it would expel Ukrainian troops from the region and appeared to be on the back foot until last week, when it said it had recaptured parts of the Kursk region.